Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 One feature that sounds minor but genuinely matters: HouseKeepr is available in 7 languages — English, Spanish, Catalan, French, Italian, German, and Portuguese.

-In a lot of cities, flatmates don't all speak the same first language.
+In a lot of European cities, flatmates do not all speak the same first language.
 International students, expats, working holidaymakers — mixed flats are the norm in places like Barcelona, Berlin, London, or Lisbon.
 An app that only works in English creates friction immediately.

 With HouseKeepr, everyone uses the app in their own language.
-The house tasks, shopping lists, and rules are all visible to everyone, regardless of which language they've set.
-That's a small thing that ends up mattering a lot in practice.
+The house tasks, shopping lists, and rules are all visible to everyone, regardless of which language they have set.
+That is a small thing that ends up mattering a lot in practice — especially for managing flatmate relationships when not everyone speaks the same mother tongue.

-Splitwise is available in multiple languages too, but the core experience is English-first, and the community is primarily US-focused, which is reflected in its integrations and support.
+Splitwise is available in multiple languages too, but the core experience is English-first, and the community is primarily US-focused, which is reflected in its integrations (Venmo, PayPal) and support.

 Real-World Scenarios